risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 ### Assumptions
 * **Support for Travel Types-1**: We are not expected to support other forms of travel such as buses or trains for the MVP.
 * **Support for Payments-2**: The system will not be required to store any customer credit card information locally or maintain any payment details.
+* **Time to Market-3**: No deadline for time to market has been given so we can define an appropriate timeline for the architecture we choose.
+* **Storage Personal Identifiable Information-4**: This will not be stored directly in our system and OKTA(Auth0) used for authentication purposes

 ## Architecture
 This section describes the target software architecture.